byui-cse/itm300-course/source/module-03/project-lab.md

 * Choose a unique hosted URL name ()
 * Choose Other for App type
 * Choose a unique name for your app (e.g. Vehicle App - Quick)
-* Add the following to the allowed callback urls: http://localhost:5500, http://localhost:3000, and your website's NIP.IO address.
+* Add the following to the allowed callback urls: http://localhost:5500, http://localhost:3000, and your website's Public IPv4 DNS address.

-!!! note "Your nip.io address"

-    To get your nip.io address, open a tab with your EC2 instance that you created last week.
-Find the IPv4 address that has been assigned to your instance.
-You'll use this address to create your nip.io address:

-    If my IPv4 address was 1.2.3.4, you would replace all periods with dashes and add .nip.io to the end of the address like this: 1-2-3-4.nip.io.

-    You'll then use this address in the Allowed Callback URLs: https://1-2-3-4.nip.io (Make sure you update this to your address)

 ## Create a User